-There are many benefits to appointing a registered agent like DoMyLLC to manage the documents received by a corporation.
+There are many benefits when you appoint a registered agent like DoMyLLC to manage the documents received by a corporation.
 If the business has been formed in a state that it’s not operating in, or the business operates in multiple states, we can manage the changing rules and regulations that must be met by each state.

 Additionally, it is ideal to choose DoMyLLC if the business is home-based or does not have a physical street address to receive documents (like a real estate broker).
-Appointing a registered agent keeps your personal address from being listed publicly, and frees the business owner to conduct business outside of the home instead of being tied to the location to wait for potential serving of documents.
+When you appoint a registered agent it keeps your personal address from being listed publicly, and frees the business owner to conduct business outside of the home instead of being tied to the location to wait for potential serving of documents.

 Consequences of Not Having a Registered Agent

 Failure to appoint a registered agent can result in penalties for the corporation and possibly the owners.
 Consider this situation – your company is being sued, and the designated registered agent is on vacation, and not on site to receive the summons.
 The lawsuit can proceed without you and it may be too late to reverse any judgments that have been given.

 Not maintaining a proper registered agent can also put your company at risk in other ways.
 Specifically, the corporation can lose its status of good standing with the state.
 Each state has its’ own standards for achieving “good standing”, and corporations may receive late fees and/or interest fees on annual payments when they fail to meet the requirements that have been set.

 Other ramifications can include preventing the business from expanding into other states, obtaining financing or even bringing a lawsuit against someone.